John Twells

-John Twells (1776–1866) was an English banker.
+John Twells (1776–1866) was an English banker who was partner in private bank Spooner, Attwood & Co and deputy chairman of the London & Greenwich Railway.

 Life

 He was born on 27 June 1776.
 On his own account, he went into banking in 1801.
-He became a partner in the private bank Spooner, Attwood & Co. of Gracechurch Street, London, around 1816.
+He became a partner in the private bank Spooner, Attwood & Co. of Gracechurch Street, London, around 1816 together with Isaac Spooner.